awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 1. If you used the AWS CodeStar console to create an AWS Cloud9 development environment for the project, open the development environment, and then skip to step 3 in this procedure\.
 To open the development environment, see [Open an AWS Cloud9 Environment for a Project](setting-up-ide-cloud9.md#setting-up-ide-cloud9-open)\.

-   With your project open in the AWS CodeStar console, on the navigation bar, choose the **Project** gear icon, and then choose the **Connect tools** button\.
-In **Clone repository URL**, choose the protocol for the connection type you have set up for CodeCommit, and then copy the link\.
+   With your project open in the AWS CodeStar console, on the navigation bar, choose **Repository**\.
+In **Clone URL**, choose the protocol for the connection type you have set up for CodeCommit, and then copy the link\.
 For example, if you followed the steps in the previous procedure to set up Git credentials for CodeCommit, choose **HTTPS**\.

 1. On your local computer, open a terminal or command line window and change directories to a temporary directory\.
 Run the git clone command to clone the repository to your computer\.
 Paste the link you copied\.
 For example, for CodeCommit using HTTPS: